scieloorg/ratchet/docs/howtoinstall.rst

     python ratchet.py

-By default the server will run at localhost:8888 with the mongoDB server at localhost:27017.
+By default, the server will run at localhost:8888 with the mongoDB server at localhost:27017.

 For more details about how customize the server, run: